gwastro/pycbc/docs/documentation.rst

 Documenting PyCBC code
 ######################

+These page contains some details of how to use the pyCBC Sphinx documentation system.
+This is a very similar to that used by numpy and scipy to document that code.

-All code in PyCBC should be appropriately documented.
+All code in PyCBC must be appropriately documented.
+If you find any documentation to be inadequate, please contact the development team, or improve yourself where possible.

 Sphinx
 ======